 Its mission is to facilitate change in individuals and communities through strategies for modifying personal food choices, food access, food policy, and the food system within which food choices are made to ensure healthy people in healthy and sustainable communities.
 To fulfill this mission, the Program

-To educate the next generation of nutrition professionals, the Program in Nutrition offers masters and doctoral degrees in nutrition education, nutrition and public health, nutrition and exercise physiology, community nutrition education, behavioral nutrition, as well as the Dietetic Internship Program.
+To educate the next generation of nutrition professionals, the Program in Nutrition offers masters and doctoral degrees in nutrition education, nutrition and public health, nutrition and exercise physiology, community nutrition education, and behavioral nutrition.

 Through these degree programs, students gain a thorough grounding in nutrition science, medical nutrition therapy, nutrition education and counseling, dietary assessment, community nutrition, and also in exercise science for students in our nutrition and exercise physiology concentration.